 Turn your robot around so the blue flags on the locking hardware are most accessible to you.

 1. The first two screws to remove can be found behind the pipette carriage.
 It can be accessed via the front opening door.
-Using your 3mm Allen key remove these screws.
+Use your 3 mm Allen key to remove these screws.

-Using your 3mm Allen key remove these screws.
+Use your 3 mm Allen key to remove these screws.